Management and Control

 PLAYER CALL UP RULES

 - A player may only be called-up for a maximum of eight (8) games per season to play as a player.
-Goalies may be called-up unlimited times from a lower division or within their own division.
+Goalies may be called-up unlimited times from a lower division or within their own division and must be registered as a Goalie for their originating team and not play any other position.
 This total carries across all divisions and teams.

 - Women’s Division Three may call-up within their division, but the maximum eight (8) game rule applies.

-- A team may only call-up a maximum of four (4) players per game, but their game roster cannot exceed 17 players. (e.g. 13 players + 4 call-ups = 17 players max.).
+- A team may only call-up a maximum of four (4) players (Call Up and/or Punchcard) per game, but their game roster cannot exceed 17 players. (e.g. 13 players + 4 call-ups = 17 players max.).

 - Goals scored by called-up players will count for that player’s total in the division in which they are called-up to play in.